-Now you might be wondering, how is VPS hosting different compared to shared hosting?
+Now, you might be wondering, how’s VPS hosting different than shared hosting?

 With a shared hosting plan, hosting providers have a script to limit the resources of each client so that no one is using up all the resources.
-On the other hand, with VPS hosting, while you still be sharing resources with other clients, you get much more stable server hosting environment with little to no fluctuation in the resources available.
+On the other hand, with VPS hosting, while you’ll still be sharing resources with other clients, you’ll get a much more stable server hosting environment with little-to-no fluctuation in the resources available.

 In fact, VPS is basically an independent partition of a physical server.
 With virtualization, it creates multiple virtual partitions of a physical server that enables you to effectively control your own resources and configure them the way you want.

 Want to know when VPS hosting could be the right choice?

 If your small business or startup generates considerable traffic and it outgrows what your shared hosting account can handle, you might give VPS hosting a try.